codacy/chart/docs/install.md

 $ kubectl create secret docker-registry docker-credentials --docker-username=$DOCKER_USERNAME --docker-password=$DOCKER_PASSWORD --namespace codacy
 ```

-Create a file named `values.yaml`, using a text editor of your choice.
+Create a file named `values.yaml` using a text editor of your choice.
+Copy the following template to the file and change the appropriate values:

 ```yaml
 global: